Eurasian blue tit: Breeding

 The Eurasian blue tit will nest in any suitable hole in a tree, wall, or stump, or an artificial nest box, often competing with house sparrows or great tits for the site.
 Few birds more readily accept the shelter of a nesting box; the same hole is returned to year after year, and when one pair dies another takes possession.
-It is estimated by the RSPB that there are 3,535,000 breeding pairs in the UK.

 During the incubation period, female blue tits perform all of the incubation, however the male feeds the female during this time.
-During the nestling period both female nest attendance and male feeding rate are higher in the morning, declining throughout the day.
+During the nestling period, both female nest attendance and male feeding rate are higher in the morning, declining throughout the day.
 Although socially monogamous, blue tits regularly engage in extra-pair copulations with other individuals.

 Eggs are 14–18 mm long and 10.7–13.5 mm wide.
 Egg size appears to depend mostly on the size of individual females and secondarily on habitat, with smaller eggs found at higher altitudes.
-The clutch's total weight can be 1.5 times as heavy as the female bird.A study found that the timing of breeding in blue tits is related to the expression of nestling carotenoid‐based coloration, which could play a role in offspring–parent communication.
+The clutch's total weight can be 1.5 times as heavy as the female bird.
+A study found that the timing of breeding in blue tits is related to the expression of nestling carotenoid‐based coloration, which could play a role in offspring–parent communication.

 The bird is a close sitter, hissing and biting at an intruding finger.
-In the South West of England such behaviour has earned the Eurasian blue tit the colloquial nickname "Little Billy Biter" or "Billy Biter", originating from the UK.
-When protecting its eggs it raises its crest, but this is a sign of excitement rather than anger, for it is also elevated during nuptial display.
-The nesting material is usually moss, wool, hair and feathers, and the eggs are laid in April or May.
-The number in the clutch is often very large, but seven or eight are normal, clutch size varies with latitude and other geographic parameters.
-Some bigger clutches may be laid by two or even more hens in some locations but single hen clutches of 14 have been verified in the UK.
-It is not unusual for a single bird to feed the chicks in the nest at a rate of one feed every 90 seconds during the height of the breeding season.
-In winter they form flocks with other tit species.
+In the southwest of England, such behaviour has earned the Eurasian blue tit the colloquial nickname "Little Billy Biter" or "Billy Biter".
+When protecting its eggs, it raises its crest, but this is a sign of excitement rather than anger, for it is also elevated during nuptial display.
+The nesting material is usually moss, wool, hair, and feathers, and the eggs are laid in April or May.
+The number in the clutch is often very large, but seven or eight eggs are normal.
+Clutch size varies with latitude and other geographic parameters.
+Some bigger clutches may be laid by two or even more hens in some locations, but single hen clutches of 14 have been verified in the UK.
+It is not unusual for a single bird to feed the chicks in the nest at a rate of one feeding every 90 seconds during the height of the breeding season.
+In winter, they form flocks with other tit species.

 In an analysis carried out using ring-recovery data in Britain, the survival rate for juveniles in their first year was 38%, while the adult annual survival rate was 53%.
-From these figures the typical lifespan is only three years.
+This implies that the typical life expectancy of a bird on reaching breeding age is three years.
 Within Britain, the maximum recorded age is 10 years and 3 months for a bird that was ringed in Bedfordshire.
 The maximum recorded age overall is 11 years and 7 months for a bird in the Czech Republic.